 A course designed to develop visual programming skills.
 The focus will be on programming in Microsoft's Visual BASIC and Oracle's Power Objects.
 Projects will explore the human- computer interface of interactive visual programming.
 Spring.
 Prerequisite: CIS 1359.
-Three semester hours

 COMPUTER INFORMATION SYSTEMS 3334.
 FUNDAMENTALS OF LAYOUT AND DESIGN.